stacksgov/resources/calls/README.md

 ## Purpose

 The governance working group will be hosting regular community calls to update the community about the progress of the project, and to give everyone a chance to have their voice heard.
-An initial, introductory call was held on February 13, and future calls will be held every Wednesday at 7am PT/10am ET/2pm UTC/5pm CEST/10pm CST (please reach out on Discord if you'd like to be added to the recurring email invitation).
+The first call was held on February 13, and future calls will be held every Wednesday at 7am PT/10am New York time (please reach out on Discord if you'd like to be added to the recurring email invitation).

 ## Who can Attend